Attorneys general from 23 GOP-led states back suit seeking to block abortion pill - NewsBreak

 Any ruling is likely to be appealed to the conservative-leaning 5th U.S. Circuit Court of Appeals and could eventually find itself in the U.S. Supreme Court.

-The post Attorneys general from 23 GOP-led states back suit seeking to block abortion pill appeared first on Louisiana Illuminator .
+The post Attorneys general from 23 GOP-led states back suit seeking to block abortion pill appeared first on Missouri Independent .

 Comments / 0